An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Methodology

 \subsection{Marginalized Particle Filter}

-The MPF was proposed to reduce the computational complexity while retaining a similar performance when the model has a linear substructure \cite{schon2006marginalized}.
-The core idea of the MPF is to marginalize linear state variable(s) from the state vector and use the KF to estimate the linear state variable(s).
-The PF is then used to estimate the remaining nonlinear state variable(s).
-The computational complexity of the MPF is defined in \cite{schon2007marginalized} and can be simplified to $O(Nd_{n}^{3})$ for our case where $d_{n}$ is the dimension of the nonlinear state variable(s).

-In order to apply the MPF \cite{schon2005marginalized}, the model in Eq. \ref{modelall} is separated into linear and nonlinear state variables as shown in Eqs. \ref{statev2} and \ref{mpf1}.
+We separate the model in Eq. \ref{modelall} into linear and nonlinear state variables as shown in Eqs. \ref{statev2} and \ref{mpf1}.
+We then develop the MPF-based localization algorithm using the MPF \cite{schon2005marginalized} and PFL.
 The motion model noise $q_t^n$, $q_t^l$ and the measurement model noise $r_t$ are assumed to be Gaussian with zero mean.
 The matrices $A, C$, and $G$ are determined by the motion model.
+Additionally, the MPF requires covariance matrices, $Q$ and $P$, as described in \cite{schon2005marginalized}.

 In our case, the ratio $\frac{N(k)}{N_{PF}}$ is 1.1 where $N(k)$ is the number of particles that can be used for the MPF, and $N_{PF}$ is the number of particles used for the standard PF.
 The ratio means that the MPF can use 10$\%$ more particles than the PF while retaining the same computational complexity as the standard PF.
 However, the EKF and UKF are still faster than the MPF, albeit less accurate.